microsoft/cloudsqlworkshop/cloudsqlworkshop/06_Manage_and_Optimize_AzureSQLMI/readme.md

     GO
     ```

-5. In a new query window execute this query to create a new table from the existing table.
-This will use DOP to populate the new table and put pressure on transaction log I/O.
+1. In a new query window execute this query to create a new table from the existing table.
+This will use DOP to populate the new table and put pressure on transaction log I/O. *While this query is running go to the next step*.

     ```tsql
     USE customersdb;